rhpvorderman/gzip_static/README.rst

   is installed.
 + Can be used as a library in other projects and has a `fully documented API
   <https://gzip-static.readthedocs.io/en/latest/#module-gzip_static>`_.
++ Optimized for checksumming small gzip file contents.
+Rerunning gzip_static on an already compressed website is very quick.

 Quickstart
 ==========